hyperledger-archives/sawtooth-seth/docs/source/introduction.rst

   * Dev_mode is a simplified random leader algorithm that is useful for developers and test networks that require only crash fault tolerance.

-  * PoET, short for “Proof of Elapsed Time" is a Nakamoto-style consensus algorithm.
+  * PoET, short for "Proof of Elapsed Time" is a Nakamoto-style consensus algorithm.
 It is designed to be a production-grade protocol capable of supporting large network populations.
 Sawtooth includes an implementation which simulates the secure instructions.
 This should make it easier for